Dr. Mark Paradis

 Subfields: Methodology

-Years Taught: Fall 2021; Fall 2023
+Years Taught: Fall 2021; Fall 2023; Winter 2026

-SOCI 213
+SOCI 213 — Statistics II

 This course provides an introduction to the basic principles of inferential statistics for social scientists.
 Topics include: the normal and Student's T distributions; correlation and regression; principles of hypothesis testing; t-tests; chi-square; and ANOVA.
 Students will learn the theory and calculation of these statistics.
 Students will also learn the implications of these statistical techniques for theoretical understanding of sociology and anthropology by applying these statistics in the lab to real-world data.
 To aid students gain the strongest possible understanding of statistics, the course will be a mixture of lectures to present theory and exercises to gain greater comfort using these techniques.